hikari-no-yume/dream-sparer/README.md

 # dream-sparer

-Simple tool for extracting chunks from little-endian RIFX files.
+Simple tool for extracting chunks from RIFX files.

 I wrote this specifically because I wanted to extract the audio files from a certain Macromedia Director game, and apparently Director files use RIFX.
-(See the section right at the bottom.)
+(See the section right at the end for more details.)
+Naturally, the Windows ones are little-endian and the Mac OS ones are big-endian.

-It doesn't support anything other than little-endian RIFX currently, but if you would like me to add support for some other variation of RIFF, or some feature related to that, feel free to contact me — I might be interested in helping!
+This doesn't support anything other than little- and big-endian RIFX currently, but if you would like me to add support for e.g. normal RIFF, or something else with some connection to RIFF, feel free to contact me — I might be interested in helping!

 ## What's RIFX?